leighs-hammer/basic-decoupled-app/README.md

 3. Add details to your app in partners
 4. --> app url = https://ngrok.domain/api/auth
 5. --> whitelist = https://ngrok.domain/
 6. start ngrok - I have an npm script `npm run ngrok:leigh` add one or start manually.
+Remember to update the app url in your .env.local
 7. `npm run dev`